Now is the time to plan next year’s retirement contributions. Here’s what you need to know.

 - Identify the the type(s) of retirement savings plans that you currently use.

-- Note the annual savings limits of the plan for next year and adjust your savings to take full advantage of the annual contributions.
+- Note the annual savings limits of the plan to adjust your savings to take full advantage of the annual contributions.
 Remember, a missed year is a missed opportunity that does not come back.

 - If you are 50 years or older, add the catch-up amount to your potential savings total.